 CUTTING-edge electronics firm PragmatIC has expanded into new purpose-built premises in County Durham to accommodate its rapid growth and job creation.

-The university spin-out, which manufactures low-cost integrated circuits that are thinner than a human hair, has taken lab and office space in the new Explorer units at the region’s flagship science park NETPark, in Sedgefield.
+PragmatIC, which manufactures low-cost integrated circuits that are thinner than a human hair, has taken lab and office space in the new Explorer units at the region’s flagship science park NETPark, in Sedgefield.

 “We’re growing rapidly and we needed our own space as the business progresses.
 The new Explorer building really is an ideal place for us,” said Ken Williamson, chief operating officer.